-PanSIG is an annual conference held in May, and organized by many of the Special Interest Groups (SIGs) of the Japan Association for Language Teaching (JALT).
+PanSIG is an annual conference usually held in May, and organized by many of the Special Interest Groups (SIGs) of the Japan Association for Language Teaching (JALT).
 The conference brings together leading scholars and practitioners in language education from Japan, Asia, and throughout the world.
 It is meant to be a smaller, more intimate conference than the annual international JALT conference (which is held each fall), and is a place where SIG members can network with each other.

-The 2018 PanSIG Journal Has Been Published
+The 2021 PanSIG Journal Has Been Published

-PanSIG 2018 Conference was a success!
+PanSIG 2021 was a success!

 PanSIG 2021 was the 20th PanSIG conference and the second PanSIG to be held completely online.
 The conference was well attended (close to 500 participants) with more than 160 presentations and more than 250 presenters and many volunteers helping as room hosts, reviewers and many other tasks.
 The conference handbook 2021 is now available as a permanent record of the event in our archive, https://pansig.org/archive